Can I convert an S Corporation to a C Corporation?

 You can convert an S corporation to a C corporation.

-Let me issue a caution though: You want to convert from an S corporation to a C corporation only after having your tax advisor calculate the change in taxes that result from the conversation.
+Let me issue a caution though: You want to convert from an S corporation to a C corporation only after having your tax advisor calculate the change in taxes that result from the conversion.

 Two Approaches for Conversion